 Tongariro Northern Circuit

 Beginning from Skotel, this walk winds its way over Mt Tongariro and around Mt Ngauruhoe.
 It passes through unique and stunning landforms which include volcanic craters.
 Day trips, overnight trips or a three to four day walk around the complete circuit can be undertaken.
-There are four huts on the circuit, Mangatepopo, Ketetahi, Oturere and Waihohunu.
+There are four huts on the circuit, Mangatepopo, Ketetahi, Oturere and Waihohonu.
 Passes for these huts must be purchased before commencing the trip.Dated passes are required during the Great Walks season from late October to early June.

 Click here for more information and downloadable brochures from the Department of Conservation New Zealand.